On regular separable countably compact $\mathbb{R}$-rigid spaces

 \section{Introduction}

-$\R$-rigid spaces (or, more generally, spaces on which every continuous function into a given space $Y$ is constant) are of particular interest in general topology, see, e.g., \cite{1, 2, CW, vD, 3.5, 4, 5, 6, 7, Tz,8}.
+$Y$-rigid spaces are of particular interest in general topology, see, e.g., \cite{1, 2, CW, vD, 3.5, 4, 5, 6, 7, Tz,8}.
 For a long time all known examples of regular $\R$-rigid spaces were far from being countably compact.
 In~\cite{Tz} Tzannes constructed a Hausdorff countably compact $\R$-rigid space $T$ such that no pair of distinct points of $T$ have disjoint closed neighborhoods, i.e., this space is far from being regular.
 This motivated Tzannes to ask the following two questions:

 \begin{problem}[{\cite[Problem C65]{Prob}}] Does there exist a regular (first countable, separable) countably compact space on which every continuous real-valued function is constant? \end{problem}

 \begin{problem}[{\cite[Problem C66]{Prob}}] Does there exist, for every Hausdorff space $R$, a regular (first countable, separable) countably compact space on which every continuous function into $R$ is constant? \end{problem}